 Philosophy of teaching

 Each of us has a unique experience of what it means to be a student.
-During my youth, my family moved to three different countries with three native languages.
-As a result, I changed schools nine times before University.
+During my youth, my family moved to three different countries, each with a different native language.
+As a result, I changed schools nine times before university.
 For me, school was about constant adaptation and catching up.
-I often felt I did not fit in and lost the motivation to learn through these challenging and frequent transitions.
-However, it was when I enrolled in a School of Social Work that I began to understand the significance of learning.
-My teachers helped me recognize that learning was not about grades, approvals or meeting social expectations.
-Instead, learning was about understanding how the world functioned, what my role could be, and how I could contribute as a Social Worker (SW).
-This provided me with a natural motivation, curiosity, and desire to learn.
+I often felt I did not fit in, and I lost my motivation to learn through these significant and frequent transitions.
+However, when I enrolled in a school of social work, I began to understand the significance of learning.
+My teachers helped me recognize that learning was not about achieving grades, getting approval or meeting social expectations.
+Instead, learning was about understanding how the world functioned, my role within it, and how I could contribute as a social worker (SW).
+This provided me with a natural motivation, curiosity and desire to learn.
 As I enter the classroom as a teacher, I am always looking for this genuine curiosity in students and trying to bring it into our learning experience.

-The learning process is complex and can be reflected by three fundamental principles: Engagement, Representation and Action (Novak, 2019).
+The learning process is complex and follows three fundamental principles: engagement, representation and action (Bracken and Novak, 2019).
 First, individuals must be engaged and motivated to learn.
 Once engaged, they need access to knowledge and materials to be learned and developed.
-Finally, learning is only complete when demonstrated; learners need opportunities to practice, express, and show their learning and apply it to real-world situations to better the individual, community, and society.
-My teaching philosophy enacts these three principles through a course design that integrates five key elements: an understanding of students’ diversity; design promoting accessibility and inclusion; student-centred pedagogies; relevant subject and topics; thoughtful inclusion of opportunities to practice and demonstrate learning.
+Finally, learning is only complete when demonstrated; learners need opportunities to practice, express and show their learning and apply it to real-world situations to better the individual, the community and society.
+My teaching philosophy enacts these three principles through course design that integrates five key elements: an understanding of students’ diversity, design that promotes accessibility and inclusion, student-centred pedagogies, relevant subjects and topics, and the thoughtful inclusion of opportunities for students to practice and demonstrate their learning.

 Understanding Student Diversity, Promoting Accessibility and Inclusion